 There is an old saying I know you are aware of “You get what you pay for” this without any doubt applies to your web hosting.
 Good hosting is the foundation of any website it is a really bad place to cut costs.
 Speed is everything if you want to survive online!
 Do yourself a favour get a decent hosting account from a company that will offer you quality support for your business.

-If you want to change hosts we will even move your website to our servers for you.
+If you want to change hosts we will even move your website to our servers for you free of charge.

 About The Author

 Gary McHugh is the owner of 3001web.com a company that offers Managed WordPress hosting, professional affordable web design and a full range of services for website owners.